abpframework/abp/docs/en/Community-Articles/2023-11-03-ASPNET8-authentication-and-authorization/POST.md

 ## Conclusion

-In this article, I showed the Identity APIs introduced with ASP.NET 8, why we need them and how we can add them to our application, and finally I explained how to define a custom authorization policy with fewer lines of code.
+In this article, I've shown you the Identity APIs introduced with ASP.NET 8, why we need them, and how we can add them to our application, and finally I explained how to define a custom authorization policy with fewer lines of code.

 ## References
 - https://learn.microsoft.com/en-us/aspnet/core/release-notes/aspnetcore-8.0?view=aspnetcore-8.0#authentication-and-authorization